-For 2023, Tom looks to defend his title as he lines up once again on the IMSA WeatherTech SportsCar Championship grid with the Meyer Shank Racing as they move from DPi to the new LMDh era with a new Acura car.
-He will also be joining United Autosports for the 2023 FIA World Endurance LMP2 Championship.
-Tom will take on some of the biggest races in motorsport, such as the Rolex 24 Hour at Daytona, Motul Petit Le Mans and Super Sebring where he will compete in both ISMA and WEC 12 Hours races on the same weekend.
+For 2023, Tom looked to defend his title as he lines up once again on the IMSA WeatherTech SportsCar Championship grid with the Meyer Shank Racing as they move from DPi to the new LMDh era with a new Acura car.
+He also be joined United Autosports for the 2023 FIA World Endurance LMP2 Championship.
+Tom took on some of the biggest races in motorsport, such as the Rolex 24 Hour at Daytona, Motul Petit Le Mans and Super Sebring where he will compete in both ISMA and WEC 12 Hours races on the same weekend.

 Kicking off the year in dominant fashion, Tom secured a hat trick at the Daytona 24 Hours - taking pole position, the fastest lap and victory in the twice-around-the-clock race to make it back-to-back victories in Daytona.